Gui-mp8/csv_extract_and_ingest/README.md

-<h1>Indicium Challenge</h1>
+<h1>How to transport data from  a PostgreSQL Container and Local to MySQL Container</h1>

 <h2>About:</h2 >

 <p>
-The goal of this challenge is to take data from two different types of data sources (PostgreSQL and local), transfer these data to a SGBD of my choice(MySQL) and then generate a .csv file from a query that returns the combination of the table orders and the table order_details.
+The goal of this project is to take data from two different types of data sources (PostgreSQL and local), transfer these data to MySQL and then generate a .csv file from a query that returns the combination of the table orders and the table order_details.
 </p>

 #